Mensa IQ Test Guide

 How to qualify, what to expect, and whether it's worth it

-Mensa is the oldest and largest high-IQ society, accepting members who score in the top 2% on a standardised intelligence test — roughly an IQ of 130 or above.
 Qualification isn't tied to a single test; Mensa accepts scores from dozens of supervised assessments, and most national chapters also offer their own admission test.
 This guide covers what you need to know: qualifying scores, available tests, how to prepare, and an honest take on what membership does and doesn't offer.
 We're not affiliated with Mensa — just providing straightforward information for people who are curious.

-Who Is Mensa?
+Who is Mensa?

 Mensa was founded in 1946 in England by Roland Berrill and Lancelot Ware.
 The name means "table" in Latin — a round table of equals.
 The sole qualification for membership is a score in the top 2% on a standardised IQ test.
 The organisation currently has about 145,000 members in over 90 countries.
 Its stated purpose is to identify and foster human intelligence for the benefit of humanity.